Morrissey: 2020–present: I Am Not a Dog on a Chain, Bonfire of Teenagers and Make-Up Is a Lie

 On 8 December 2022 Morrissey announced that in January and February 2023, he would record a new album, initially to be titled Without Music the World Dies.
 On 20 February 2023 he announced the album had been completed and unveiled its track-list, before offering the album to any record labels or private investors who would be willing to distribute it.
 The album was not picked up for distribution, and was subsequently partly re-recorded in France in late 2023, and given a new title.
 "We scrapped half of the tracks and we recorded six new ones, and so it is not the album from the beginning of 2023," Morrissey stated in an interview.
 Morrissey confirmed in a later interview with Teraz Rock, a Polish magazine, that the album has been renamed to You're Right, It's Time.
-This album is also currently unreleased, and no label, distributor, or forthcoming release date has been announced.

 In 2024 "Interlude", Morrissey's duet with Siouxsie, was re-released on 12-inch gold vinyl for Record Store Day on 20 April 2024; it was available in the UK and other parts of Europe only.

 In August 2024 Morrissey said in a post on his website that he and Marr had received a "lucrative offer" to tour as the Smiths in 2025.
 The singer said he accepted the invitation, but Marr did not respond.
 Marr did not publicly comment, but had then-recently posted a picture of Reform UK leader Nigel Farage to dismiss calls to reunite in the aftermath of Oasis's reunion.
 Marr previously said in 2016 that Morrissey's politics aligned with Farage's, joking that any potential Smiths reunion would feature Farage as their replacement guitarist.